MykalaLowe/MykalaLowe/README.md

-- 👋 Hi, I’m @MykalaLowe
+👋 Hi, I’m @MykalaLowe!

-- 👀 I’m interested in ...
-Web development and design!
+👀 I’m interested in ...
+Web application development

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning ...
 Java/HTML/CSS/JavaScript - In a Java Full-Stack Course at AR Coding Academy

-- 📫 How to reach me ... mykalap94@gmail.com
+📫 How to reach me ... mykalap94@gmail.com | www.linkedin.com/in/mykala-lowe/

 <!---
 MykalaLowe/MykalaLowe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.